Admission to Programs of Study

 For complete information regarding costs to attend the college, see the Tuition and Fees section of the catalog.

-The Office of Academic Advising serves the academic and course needs of all program students.
-These services are available at all six campuses and online, or by calling 704.330.6454.
+The Office of Academic Advising serves the academic and course needs of all first-time college students.
+These services are available in Room 360 of the Central High Building on Central Campus or by calling 704.330.6454.

 Career & College Promise (High School Enrollment)